SaidRasinlic/Hello-App-React-Fronted/README.md

 # Hello-App-React-Fronted

-> This is Back-End API that is connected to the Front-End React UI.
-This app represents 1/2 (one half) of the full application required to properly work, so please make sure you connect it properly to the Front-End.
+> This is Front-End UI that is connected to the Back-End RoR API.
+This app represents 1/2 (one half) of the full application required to properly work, so please make sure you connect it properly to the Back-End.

 ## Link to the Backend